Feldman-Katok pseudometric and the GIKN construction of nonhyperbolic ergodic measures: GIKN construction leads to loosely Kronecker measure

 \section{GIKN construction leads to loosely Kronecker measure}

-We are going to show that $\Fbar$-limit of periodic measures is either a periodic measure or a loosely Kronecker measure.
-Since the GIKN construction yields a measure with an uncountable support it must be loosely Kronecker.
+We are going to show that $\Fbar$-limit of loosely Kronecker measure is either a periodic measure or a loosely Kronecker measure.
+Since the GIKN construction yields a measure with an uncountable support, every royal measure must be loosely Kronecker.